 When it comes to credit scores, there’s a lot of confusion and misinformation out there.
-Our credit scores impact our lives in more ways than you might think, yet, unfortunately, they are intentionally opaque and difficult to understand.
+Our credit scores impact our lives in more ways than you might think, yet, unfortunately, they are complicated and difficult to understand.
 In this article, we’ll clear up what credit scores are, why they matter, how to build credit, and how to improve your credit score.

 A credit score is a 3-digit number that is meant to represent your credit risk, or how likely you are to default on a loan.
 This credit rating is calculated based on the information in your credit report, which lists your current and recent credit accounts.